 Any Member wishing to move an amendment should keep the following rules in mind:

 The amendment will be debated and voted on by the committee.
 The committee then will vote on the clause (whether amended or not).
-The committee next proceeds to the following clause and any amendments proposed to it, until all the clauses of the bill have been considered.
+The committee next proceeds to the following clause and any amendments proposed to it, until all the clauses, schedules and the title of the bill have been considered.

-SubamendmentsSubamendments are amendments to amendments.
+A subamendment is an amendment proposed to an amendment.
 The committee can have only one subamendment before it at a time, and that subamendment cannot be amended.
 When a subamendment is moved to an amendment, it is voted on first.
 Then, another subamendment may be moved or the committee may consider the main amendment and vote on it.

 The following are the most common rules of admissibility:

-If the number of nature of amendments made by the committee necessitates it, the committee generally orders that a bill be reprinted as a working copy for use at report stage.
+If the number or nature of amendments made by the committee necessitates it, the committee generally orders that a bill be reprinted as a working copy for use at report stage.

 After a bill is adopted in committee and reported to the House, the next stage is report stage, which takes place in the House.

 All report stage motions are reviewed to determine whether they are procedurally admissible.
-Motions found to be inadmissible are returned to the sponsoring Member with an explanation and are not printed on the Notice Paper.
+Motions found to be inadmissible are returned to the sponsoring Member with an explanation and are not published in the Notice Paper.